How To Carry Helmet On A Bicycle?

 If you’re looking for a quality front bike basket for yourself, we’d highly recommend the front basket from Retrospec.
 This basket is detachable, which not only makes it easy to take apart but easy to install as well.

-It’s built to house things such as bike helmets, so you shouldn’t find any problem carrying your bike in it.
+It’s built to house things such as cycling helmets, so you shouldn’t find any problem carrying your bike in it.
 Then again, the bottom part of the basket is made of mesh which will keep the smaller accessories from slipping in between the grills.

 Overall, it’s an amazing basket and will help you carry your helmet easily.

-Clip to Bag
+Clip to Backpack

 To do so, just take a clip through one of these openings, preferably the openings in the middle, and take it out through another.
 Then, simply clip the helmet firmly with the bag.
 This will be enough to hold the helmet firmly in place, and you’ll be able to carry it with your backpack wherever you go!